 As parents and guardians, when you establish boundaries and set expectations for your children, you help to ensure they are more likely to behave appropriately and be successful in school.
-We pledge to work with you to ensure that your child has a safe, exciting and academically successful school year.
+We pledge to actively work with you to create a safe, exciting and academically successful school year for your child.
 By working together, we can help each child reach his or her potential.